-Since September 2013 the ACMA has demonstrated a commitment to reducing and streamlining regulation by delivering an estimated \$58 million in compliance cost savings to business and consumers as part of the Government's deregulation agenda (now the Regulation Reform agenda), whilst maintaining the integrity of key consumer safeguards.
+Since September 2013 the ACMA has demonstrated a commitment to reducing and streamlining regulation by delivering an estimated \$58 million in compliance cost savings to business and consumers as part of the Government's deregulation agenda (now the regulatory reform agenda), whilst maintaining the integrity of key consumer safeguards.

-However the Review considers that given the range of competing organisational priorities faced by the ACMA at any given time, and the institutional cultures of regulators more generally, it is reasonable to assume that this level of steady commitment to reduce regulatory burden would not endure in the absence of whole-of-government policy commitments.
+However, the Review considers that, given the range of competing organisational priorities faced by the ACMA at any given time, this level of steady commitment to reduce regulatory burden may not endure in the absence of whole-of-government policy commitments.

-Accordingly, an objective of this Review is to ensure a future-focused regulator remains committed to reducing the burden on regulated entities beyond the Government's deregulation agenda.
-This is also supported by draft Proposal 18 which proposes to legislate a regulator principle to promote continuous improvement.
+Accordingly, an objective of this review is to ensure a future-focused regulator remains committed to reducing the burden on regulated entities beyond the Government's regulatory reform agenda.
+This is also supported by Recommendation 18 which proposes to legislate a regulator principle to promote continuous improvement.

-- > The ACMA has demonstrated its commitment to the Government's deregulation agenda. - > There is scope to implement measures and systems to ensure there is an ongoing commitment to reduce burden on regulated entities.
+- > The ACMA has demonstrated its commitment to the Government's regulatory reform agenda. - > There is scope to implement measures and systems to ensure there is an ongoing commitment to reduce burden on regulated entities.